M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 *Note that False = Game Lost, True = Game Won

 This classification report shows marginal improvement from both Precision and Recall, and F-1 Score.
-Additionally since all metrics (Precision, Recall, Accuracy) are higher than the Baseline Model, this shows that the improved model is more effective in predicting power.
+Additionally, since all metrics (Precision, Recall, Accuracy) are higher than the Baseline Model, this shows that the improved model is more effective in predicting power.

 Displayed is the Confusion Matrix for the improved model: